2013 Hawija clashes: Attacks spread out

 Local morgues reported another 6 police officers were injured in clashes across the city, although the numbers were likely to be higher.
 In a separate attack, gunmen stormed into a policeman's home and killed four members of his family.
 Heavy fighting between local tribesmen and the Iraqi Army in Saidiyah left 7 soldiers and 12 gunmen dead, while a total of 25 others were injured.
 Local sources reported a helicopters crashing and at least two vehicles being burnt by attackers.
 Attacks were reported from the south as well, including a car bomb next to a bus stop in Najaf that killed four civilians and injured 22 others.
 A bomb in Jurf-al-Shakhar killed four soldiers and injured four others.
 Clashes were again reported from Fallujah, though the full extent of casualties was not immediately known.
 At least two Sahwa militiamen were killed, along with two police officers, while two civilians were injured.
 Fighting continued in Qara Tappah, where four gunmen were killed and nine civilians injured.
 At least 8 gunmen and 2 policemen were killed in attacks against checkpoints in Hawija, Samarrah and Kafak.
 Five attackers and four officers were also injured in those incidents.
-Heavy fighting was reported from Suleiman Bek, where the Naqshbandi Army appeared to be in control, although no casualty figures were released.
+Heavy fighting was reported from Sulaiman Bek, where the Naqshbandi Army appeared to be in control, although no casualty figures were released.
 A similar situation was present in Baqubah, where residents were placed under a strict curfew by local authorities.
 A soldiers was shot dead in Tikrit, while two police officers were injured by mortar fire in Yathrib.
 Gunmen briefly took over two checkpoint in Ad-Dawr and Qayara, while an oil pipeline was damaged in an explosion near Shirqat.

 Violent incidents continued at a high pace across the country on 26 April, although many reports did not include detailed casualty counts, as in the day before.
-Insurgents withdrew from Suleiman Bek after negotiations with local tribesmen, allowing the Iraqi Army to re-enter the town.
+Insurgents withdrew from Sulaiman Bek after negotiations with local tribesmen, allowing the Iraqi Army to re-enter the town.
 The capital Baghdad was the scene of a number of bombings, most of them targeting Sunni civilians.
 Four blasts near mosques in Doura, Rashidiya and Shabb killed 12 and injured 61 others.
 A motorcycle bomb exploded next to a falafel shop in Sadr City, killing 5 and wounding 19.
 Later in the day, a car bomb killed 7 and wounded 13 at a shopping center in the city's south.
 A roadside bombing killed 4 soldiers and injured another near Mahmoudiya, while five bodies were brought to the morgue in Tuz Khormato.
 Gunmen shot dead five people in and around Tikrit.
 A bombing outside a tailor shop in Wadi Hajar wounded 12 civilians, while an IED blast injured another in Saidiyah.
 Clashes were once more reported from Fallujah, where a policeman and a civilian were injured by gunfire.
 Fighting was also reported in Haditha and Kubaisa.